Divine Feminine energy is rising and she won’t go back to sleep…

 Oppression is something we do to each other AND something we do to ourselves.
 It’s the result of centuries of false beliefs repeated over and over again until they become the systems that hold us.
 And we perpetuate those systems by feeding them, through our reliance on them.

 It’s the work of everyone on the planet, but especially white men and women, as so much of the internalised oppression in these groups is unconscious, which makes it even more damaging.

 The divine feminine sits at the intersection of countless vital issues in today’s world, from racism to sexism to climate change to ecocide.

 Approaching all of these areas (using her principles) will awaken her in the world.

 The pace of our modern world is SO unrelenting, isn’t it?

 The speedy march onwards is a tool of patriarchy that keeps us from really being in the present.
 But divine feminine energy can’t be rushed.
 And it can’t be stopped.
 It exists in the here and now, which is really the infinite moment of existence.

 6. Do your shadow work (and invite in the dark Feminine)

 The feminine has many faces.
 Not all of them are bright and sunshine-y.
 BUT collectively, we DO need to activate all of them on this journey.

 Through doing your shadow work, you’ll tend to first come across the distorted feminine (yes, it’s not only the divine masculine that has distortions!)
 She lies there, forgotten, in these distorted forms because she’s been in the dark for so many years.
-Society has spent do long rejecting and ridiculing, vilifying and shaming her so there has been simply nowhere for her to BE in the open.
+Society has spent so long rejecting and ridiculing, vilifying, and shaming her, there’s been simply nowhere for her to BE in the open.